MaxDatii/maxdatii/README.md

 ---

 🎨 Made with ❤️ and passion by m@x datii.
+For setup instructions, check out [INSTRUCTIONS.md](INSTRUCTIONS.md).